FailAcademy/learning/adp-london/_projects/04-react-native.md

 * [ ] Use ES2015 `import` and `export`
 * [ ] Contain components created using `React.Component`, `const`, or `function` only
 * [ ] Implement "presentational" and "container" components appropriately throughout the application
+* [ ] Use Apollo Client to request data from the provided GraphQL endpoint
-* [ ] Include Redux for state management in the app
+* [ ] Include Redux for state management of favourites in the app
 * [ ] Make appropriate use of React Native's UI components (including `<View>`, `<Text>`, `<Image>`, `<SectionList>`, `<TouchableHighlight>`, etc.)
 * [ ] Implement styles on a per-component basis using `Stylesheet.Create`
 * [ ] Leverage code-reuse strategies across iOS and Android platforms as much as possible